StanislavLakhtin/esp-idf-onewire/README.md

 # UART OneWire Example

 This example demonstrates how to utilize UART interfaces of ESP32 to use as OneWire bus.
-It uses a few DS18B20 sensors to scan a bus and send CALC command.
+It uses a few DS18B20 sensors to scan a bus and write CALC command.

 ## How to use example